 You may be asked to use a skin-cleansing regime leading up to your chemical peel procedure.

-Depending on your individual, a single chemical, such as trichloroacetic acid, hydroquinone, or glycol, will be used, or a combination of chemicals.
+Depending on the individual, a single chemical, such as trichloroacetic acid, hydroquinone, or glycol, will be used, or a combination of chemicals will be used.
 Which chemical solution is used will define the peel as light or superficial, medium or deep.
 Your physician will determine the best strength of chemicals to achieve the desired results.

 Due to the varying strengths of chemical peels, it is important to follow all aftercare directions to encourage healing and reduce any risk of complications.